 How to solve a BIOS problem in a Lenovo laptop?

 The resolution to a BIOS problem depends on the BIOS error.
 Different BIOS errors require different fixes to get resolved.
 Hence, it depends on the BIOS error you encounter on your Lenovo laptop.
 In some cases, BIOS recovery is the only option.
-Refer to your system’s user manual to learn the process for recovering or flashing the BIOS.
-Or, you can contact the customer support team of Lenovo.
+Refer to your system’s user manual to learn how to recover or flash the BIOS.
+Or you can contact Lenovo’s customer support team.

 Read next: BIOS corruption has been detected.